what pet parents should know about fall allergies in dogs

 Seasonal allergy supplements for dogs

 Whether your dog suffers from seasonal or year-round allergies, a daily allergy supplement can help manage their symptoms.
-Nature produces its own version of Benadryl called Quercetin, which is sourced from a variety of fruits and vegetables and is an effective antihistamine that can help manage your dog’s allergy symptoms.
+An ingredient called Quercetin, which is sourced from a variety of fruits and vegetables, can offer effective antihistamine properties to can help target dog allergy symptoms.

 Other ingredients that support a healthy inflammatory response and skin barrier health are Omegas 3-6-9, Bromelain (often found in pineapple), and Licorice Root.